Last revised on May 2, 2022.

-- The portage trails are poorly maintained and sometimes difficult to find the starts of.
-To no surprise, the ones in the upper part of the loop are in the worst shape.
+- The portage trails are poorly maintained and sometimes challenging to find the starts of.
+Unsurprisingly, the ones in the upper part of the loop are in the worst shape.
 The very first portage has the reputation of being one of the more punishing portages in Ontario.

-To be fair, the park is officially an unmaintained one so my whining about the trails not being “maintained” is a bit off the mark!
-Major thanks to Rob Haslam for the work he has done over the years to keep the portage trails open.
+To be fair, the Park is officially unmaintained, so my whining about the trails not being “maintained” is a bit off the mark!
+Major thanks to Rob Haslam for his work over the years to keep the portage trails open.
 He has done the river a dozen times, which must be a record, with 2007 being the last time he did major maintenance on the upper stretch.

 Click on the title below for another perspective on the Steel River Loop. –

 It is six months later – late January – and I just got this email from my brother.
 He wrote –

 Just in the process of rereading the Steel report – I’m game for another go!!